yestmd/Ye_Li-Tyler-_data603-sp22/paper/final.md

 ## Apply Thunder in Databricks environment

 In this section, some sample image data will be run in Thunder moduel on Databricks platform.
 The Databricks is a web-based platform for running Spark.
 By developing the 2nd generation Tungsten engine, the Databricks platform push the Spark 2.0 work even faster.
 Databricks provide the community edition for free.
-In the community edition, a cluster can be create with around 16GB RAM and 2core CPU.
+In the community edition, a cluster can be created with around 16GB RAM and 2core CPU.

 ![cluster name](https://user-images.githubusercontent.com/54827137/165418245-5c5a3516-6a62-474e-a780-8aed36d0e7e6.png)